romainbessugesmeusy/ai-essay/README.md

-# A different take on AI
+# Bridging the gap between human intelligence and Generative AI

 ## Abstract